tcopeland/olde_code_finder/README.md

 # OldeCodeFinder

 OldeCodeFinder finds files which were mostly written by a particular person.
-So if Fred left the company 3 years ago, files which consist mostly of lines which were written by him made be worth revisiting.
+So if Fred left the company 3 years ago, files which consist mostly of lines which were written by him may be worth revisiting.

 ## Installation